 In this article we want to share with you the 4 best routes for mountain bike in Las Palmas de Gran Canaria.
-You can do all of them in the same day (they are about 60km long and have about 1100m of positive elevation gain).
+You can do all of them in the same day (they are about 64 km long and have about 1300 m of total ascent).
 Or each one separately.
 Let’s go!

 Mountain bike routes in Las Palmas de GC